ngn-au/fusionpbx_exporter/README.md

     Average call duration per domain: The average call duration per domain (calculated over the last 30 seconds) is set in the durationMetrics map.

-Each time a new domain is encountered in a query, a new gauge is created with the domain as a constant label, registered to the Prometheus registry, and added to the corresponding map.
-Existing gauges are reused.

-The function ends by closing the rows object and deferring the closure of the database connection.
-It's good practice to ensure that all open connections and objects that can be closed, like db and rows here, are closed when they are no longer needed.
-This can prevent resource leaks.

-This script will create a number of Prometheus metrics based on data in a FusionPBX database, which can then be scraped by a Prometheus server for monitoring and alerting purposes.

-Note that while this script seems to be functioning correctly, proper error handling around database operations and logging would improve its robustness.
-Moreover, the script seems to connect to the database and fetch the metrics every 10 seconds.
-This can be resource intensive, especially if the database is large or the queries are complex.
-One solution to this might be to increase the metrics collection interval, or implement some caching mechanism.

 Prometheus exporter for FusionPBX Multi-Tenant based metrics
 <img width="1459" alt="Screenshot 2023-07-12 at 3 42 49 pm" src="https://github.com/ngn-au/fusionpbx_exporter/assets/107200645/28feda6d-fcc6-48b0-b6fd-7625b8d48fd4">